E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 In previous work by Agarwal et al. (Ref. `<http://iopscience.iop.org/article/10.1088/1367-2630/17/8/083042>`_) the idea of a local thermostat was introduced.
 Since in AdResS the simulation box is partitioned into different regions the next logical step is to adapt the thermalization of the box and apply the thermostat only in the hybrid and coarse grained region, since the hybrid region is an artificial region and the coarse grained region represents a reservoir.

 This module describes how to couple these two approaches.
-The first test, as well as an overview over the theory, can be found here  `Link(J.Chem.Phys.): <https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `Link(arXiv): <https://arxiv.org/abs/1806.09870>`_.
+The first test, as well as an overview of the theory, can be found here  `Link(J.Chem.Phys.): <https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `Link(arXiv): <https://arxiv.org/abs/1806.09870>`_.

 Building and Testing